 Alongside this complicated legal background, the facts of the situation are also often complex.
 An important strand in any defence, therefore, is the use of Third Party Disclosure.
 Third Party Disclosure involves obtaining documents from agencies such as social services, medical services and education departments which are relevant to the case at hand.
 These documents can offer vital insights into the background to the case and prove crucial in returning a not guilty verdict.

 Expert legal advice

 Statistics from the NSPCC suggest that there is less than one substantiated allegation per 100 children in foster care.
 It is not uncommon for allegations to be made against foster carers and carers must have access to expert legal advice in order to safeguard their personal and professional interests.
 I have particular expertise in this area – having developed a niche practice of defending carers accused of sexual offences against children in their care.

 Allegations of this nature are life-changing and you need to know that your lawyer can navigate the complexities of the case and provide the support you need to protect your position as innocent until proven guilty.

 Contact Mark Kelly Barrister today

 My professional experience, approachability and considerable expertise, means that you will be in a very safe pair of hands when it comes to your defence, and my track record is second to none.
 I consistently obtain favourable results for clients, and so I am well placed to support, advise and represent you in respect of your case.

-In the sex cases in which I am instructed, I invariably work with Stuart Sutton from Tuckers Solicitors.
+In the sex cases in which I am instructed, I invariably work with Stuart Sutton from Sutton Defence Lawyers.
 Stuart has a national practice.
 He has many years of experience in these types of cases and he has a profound knowledge and understanding of the myriad of issues that arise.
 I can say without fear of contradiction that his work ethic, professionalism, dynamism, good humour and client care are second to none.